Release notes

 Stochastic Ross module#

-The files follows the hierarchy than ROSS: different files to build the elements and a main file to build the rotors.
+The files follow the hierarchy of ROSS: different files to build the elements and a main file to build the rotors.

-The main difference between these new files and and the element files from ROSS is that the stochastic elements files build list of elements instead a single one.
+The main difference between these new files and the element files from ROSS is that the stochastic elements files build a list of elements instead of a single one.

 The analysis will also follow the ROSS structure, but it’s not added yet.